OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-circular-progress-bar/README.md

-# 🐞 Creating a CSS-only Circular Progress Bar
+# 🐞 Creating a CSS-Only Circular Progress Bar

-This document details how to create a circular progress bar using only CSS.
-No JavaScript is required.
-This technique utilizes the `clip-path` property and some clever manipulation of pseudo-elements.
+This document details the creation of a circular progress bar using only CSS.
+No JavaScript is required!
+This uses a combination of CSS `radial-gradient`, `mask-image`, and `transform` to achieve a smooth, animated effect.

 **Description of the Styling:**

-This approach creates a circular progress bar by masking a circle using the `clip-path` property.
-A pseudo-element is rotated to reveal a portion of the underlying circle, representing the progress percentage.
-The styling involves setting the background color, stroke color, thickness, and animation for a smooth progress effect.
-We'll use Tailwind CSS for easier styling.
+This technique leverages a `radial-gradient` to create a circle.
+A `mask-image` is then applied, using a similar `radial-gradient` but with a smaller size, to create the "progress" portion.
+By animating the `transform: rotate()` property of the mask, we achieve the circular progress animation.

 **Full Code:**